K. Tromp (Kasper) MA

 6500 HD NIJMEGEN

 Kasper is an art historian specializing in contemporary art in the MENA-region.
 He holds a BA and MA degree from Leiden University.
-In 2017, he interned at the Aaran Gallery in Tehran.
+In 2017 he did an internship at the Aaran Gallery in Tehran and between 2018 and 2020 he conducted fieldwork in Istanbul for the Forces of Art project (initiated by the Prince Claus Fund, Hivos and the European Cultural Foundation).

 Project description